Free software: Binary blobs and other proprietary software

+The Linux community uses the term "blob" to refer to all nonfree firmware in a kernel whereas OpenBSD uses the term to refer to device drivers.
+The FSF does not consider OpenBSD to be blob free under the Linux community's definition of blob.

 Business model

 Selling software under any free-software licence is permissible, as is commercial use.
 This is true for licenses with or without copyleft.

 Since free software may be freely redistributed, it is generally available at little or no fee.
 Free software business models are usually based on adding value such as customization, accompanying hardware, support, training, integration, or certification.
 Exceptions exist however, where the user is charged to obtain a copy of the free application itself.

 Fees are usually charged for distribution on compact discs and bootable USB drives, or for services of installing or maintaining the operation of free software.
 Development of large, commercially used free software is often funded by a combination of user donations, crowdfunding, corporate contributions, and tax money.
 The SELinux project at the United States National Security Agency is an example of a federally funded free-software project.

 Proprietary software, on the other hand, tends to use a different business model, where a customer of the proprietary application pays a fee for a license to legally access and use it.
 This license may grant the customer the ability to configure some or no parts of the software themselves.
 Often some level of support is included in the purchase of proprietary software, but additional support services (especially for enterprise applications) are usually available for an additional fee.
 Some proprietary software vendors will also customize software for a fee.

 The Free Software Foundation encourages selling free software.
 As the Foundation has written, "distributing free software is an opportunity to raise funds for development.
 Don't waste it!".
 For example, the FSF's own recommended license (the GNU GPL) states that "[you] may charge any price or no price for each copy that you convey, and you may offer support or warranty protection for a fee."

 Microsoft CEO Steve Ballmer stated in 2001 that "open source is not available to commercial companies.
 The way the license is written, if you use any open-source software, you have to make the rest of your software open source."
 This misunderstanding is based on a requirement of copyleft licenses (like the GPL) that if one distributes modified versions of software, they must release the source and use the same license.
 This requirement does not extend to other software from the same developer.
 The claim of incompatibility between commercial companies and free software is also a misunderstanding.
 There are several large companies, e.g. Red Hat and IBM (IBM acquired RedHat in 2019), which do substantial commercial business in the development of free software.